 - Published On February 23, 2018

 Cape Town, South Africa is set to become the first city in the world to run out of water.
 Day Zero, the day the city will be shutting off the municipal water supply, was originally set for April 22, 2018.
-It has since been moved up to April 12th, then pushed back to April 16th, and pushed back again to May 11th, June 4th, and most recently, July 9th, 2018.
+It has since been moved up to April 12th, then pushed back to April 16th, and pushed back again to May 11th, June 4th, and July 9th, and most recently to 2019.

 The global water crisis has recently come into the spotlight with Cape Town, South Africa announcing the city will run out of water within the next couple months.
 The exact day, dubbed Day Zero, is recalculated every week based on current reservoir capacity.
 As of February 23rd, 2018, the cities major dams were at 24.1% capacity.
 At 13.5% capacity, the non-essential municipal water supply will be shut off indefinitely, with residents forced to collect a daily allowance of 6.6 gallons or 25 liters from one of the many collection points around the city.